Holiday preps are done. Just getting through these final eCom days are all that’s left. Then we start thinking about the new year.

-- Before I make the final decision, I make the time to talk to them on the phone to get a feel for their genuineness and personality.
+- Before I make the final decision, if possible, I talk to them on the phone to get a feel for their genuineness and personality.

 - I look up their domain name at a domain registrar WHOIS lookup (look for the WHOIS usually at the bottom of the page of every domain registrar) to see how long they have owned their domain — which is a good indication of how long they have been in business.

 - I search for the company name to see what is out there.

 - If I am making a major investment I will also check with the local Better Business Bureau to see if any complaints have been lodged.